ansys/pymotorcad/doc/source/user_guide/index.rst

    backwards_compatibility
    external_scripting

-pymotorcad provides Python access to Motor-CAD.
+PyMotorCAD provides Python access to Motor-CAD.

 Using From Internal Motor-CAD Scripting
 -----------------------------------------
 Motor-CAD is installed with an internal Python interpreter.
-This includes a stable version of Pymotorcad.
+This includes a stable version of PyMotorCAD.
 To connect with Motor-CAD from your internal scripting:

 .. code:: python